microsoft/WhatTheHack/CONTRIBUTING.md

 ![Spell Check Misspelled Words](000-HowToHack/images/spell-check-misspelled-words.png?raw=true "Spell Check Misspelled Words")

 If you have unique or technical words that are not already in the global `.wordlist` file, you can add your own list.
-Add a file called `.wordlist.txt` to your new WTH subdirectory and include all the words you want the spell checker to ignore.
+Add a file called `.wordlist.txt` to your new WTH sub-directory and include all the words you want the spell checker to ignore.
 There should be 1 word on each line (similar to how the `.github/workflows/spell-check/.wordlist.txt` file is formatted).

 ### Use Draft Pull Requests for Early Feedback